DNA Evidence Links Shocking 2004 Inwood Hill Murder With a Recent Occupy Wall Street Stunt [Updated]

 NBC New York reports that the DNA from a chain used at the Beverly Road station in East Flatbush matches DNA found on Sarah Fox’s CD player, which was found near her body.

-For more info on the strange 2004 murder, read the profile of the Sarah Fox case on the America’s Most Wanted site.
+For more info on the strange murder, read the 2004 coverage of the Sarah Fox case from the New York Times.